IA STUDIO

 Research Approach

-IA STUDIO investigations combine:
+IA STUDIO investigations may combine:

 • High-resolution documentation and imaging

-• Independent laboratory measurement (where feasible)
+• Independent laboratory measurement where feasible

-• Comparative digital surface study and interpretive modelling
+• Comparative digital surface analysis

 • Archival and contextual research